Which Fish Should You Go After?

 Here’s how to decide:

 Want that famous Alaska salmon?
-Go for king or red salmon.
+Go for king or red salmon, especially popular during salmon fishing Ninilchik AK seasons.

 Want a river fishing experience?
 Go for salmon or trout.